RobinTheHood/modified-std-module/README.md

 # Library Module: Modified Standard Module
-(DE): Programmcodeerweiterung: Standard Module für Modified
+(DE): Programmcodeerweiterung: Standard Modul für Modified

+With this library you need less code to write system and class extensions for modified.

 ## Requirements
 PHP 7.0 or above